Yash-1706/sst_announcement/README.md

    - Check for missing dependencies: `npm install`

 6. **"send_tv column does not exist" Error**
-   - Run database migration to add the column:
+   - The `send_tv` column needs to be added to the `announcements` table
+   - Run this SQL command in your PostgreSQL database:
      ```sql
      ALTER TABLE announcements
      ADD COLUMN IF NOT EXISTS send_tv BOOLEAN DEFAULT false NOT NULL;
      ```
+   - Or connect to your database and execute the SQL directly

 7. **Rate Limiting Issues**
    - Rate limits are configured in `lib/middleware/rateLimit.ts`